Tutorial description, case, and objectives

 Example questions to ask about your research:

-• Does your research contain a specific case study that cannot be defined well with terms from an existing thesaurus?
 Can you pragmatically use terms from an existing thesaurus to describe your case, or is this not desirable?
 In the case of the latter, it is better to customise your codes.

 Comments

 Comments are textual comments or notes and are a good place to write down anything that can’t be tied to a controlled vocabulary.
-The difference between codes and comments is the way they are being ordered within your project.
+The difference between codes and comments is the way they are being ordered within your Media Suite project.
 Codes are used to categorize bookmarked items and connect them to other bookmarked items whereas comments are used to write down information specific to the bookmarked item itself.
 Therefore, codes can be used for a more quantitative approach, such as dividing all your bookmarked films into colour or black and white film.
 Comments, on the other hand, can be used to write down information specific to the item itself that does not necessarily relate to the other bookmarked items.
 For instance, you can point out wrong titles or write down questions.
 Below, you can see the differences between comments and codes:

-For the clarity of potential users of your dataset, it is advised to still make this section consistent in some way.
+For the clarity of potential users of your annotations, it is advised to still make this section consistent in some way.
 For example, you can create an overview of how you have been using this comment section.
 Use terms that don’t have ambiguous meanings and are open to multiple interpretations.
 Also in the case of comments, a README file can help you specify what these comments were created for.

 Example questions to ask about creating comments:

-• Which information gathered from the item or segment do you want to capture in the comment?
+Which information gathered from the item or segment do you want to capture in the comment?
 Is the comment section the right place for this information or are there other annotation types that would work as well?

-• Are there terms you could use to write down your comments accurately?
+Are there terms you could use to write down your comments accurately?
 If so, what are your definitions of these terms?

 Links

 Links refer to external web resources, identified by URLs.
+They’re similar to codes in that they are a shared resource with definitions, but different in that they are not controlled vocabularies (e.g. wikidata links can disappear without warning).
 In the CLARIAH Media Suite, you can make use of two APIs that provide access to URLs from shared vocabularies, namely Wikidata and Europeana .
 It is also possible to add your own URLs under Custom if you wish to use a different vocabulary.
-Links to shared vocabularies enable you to describe your dataset with well-defined, shared terms, making it possible to link it to data outside the CLARIAH Media Suite that uses the same terms.
-Using shared terms helps researchers to find data, link them across collections and reuse them in different contexts, supporting the FAIR principles.
+Links to shared vocabularies enable you to create annotations with well-defined, shared terms, making it possible to link it to data outside the CLARIAH Media Suite that uses the same terms.
+Using shared terms helps researchers to find data(sets), link them across collections and reuse them in different contexts, supporting the FAIR principles.

 Wikidata is a freely accessible knowledge base that is readable and editable for humans and machines.
 It is a practical way to add contextual information (for example, persons, organizations, geographical places, historical events) as annotations in a readable manner, as long as there are items about what you refer to.
 Wikidata is also used for the Sound and Vision Collections and to make connections with it in the Media Suite.
 In the tutorial on searching and exploring with linked Wikidata , it is explained how LOD can help to identify different entities with the same name and searching inside and outside the Media Suite while using it.
 For more information on how Wikidata works click here .